Illinois' Veterans' Homes:

-What is the cost to stay at the Homes?
 Residents who have a monthly income will pay a monthly maintenance charge towards the total cost of their care.
 (NOTE: The inability to contribute to the cost of care does not prevent admission into the Home.)
 The monthly cost is based only on the monthly income of the Veteran and spouse and does not include other assets.
 The maximum amount is subject to change on an annual basis, depending on Social Security cost of living adjustments.
 For the current cost of care, please contact the Adjutant’s office at any of the Veterans Homes and they will be happy to assist you.
 Those residents who qualify for the Aid & Attendance allowance from the US DVA will pay an additional Aid & Attendance charge, in addition to the monthly maintenance charge.
 The Aid & Attendance charge is equal to the amount of the allowance provided by the US DVA.

 Each Home is surveyed, inspected, and certified annually by its US Department of Veterans Affairs medical center of jurisdiction in areas of resident rights, quality of care, and safety.

 Additionally, our Homes are inspected and licensed by the Illinois Department of Public Health and must comply with its established rules and regulations.

 National, state and local veteran organizations frequently visit the Homes, and Resident Advisory Groups in each Home work to represent resident members’ views and to ensure that quality of life standards remain high.